typelevel/fs2/README.md

 ### <a id="getit"></a> Where to get the latest version ###

-The 0.9 release is coming soon and you can start using the release candidate now.
+The 0.9 release is out and we recommend upgrading.
 You may want to first [read the migration guide](docs/migration-guide.md) if you are upgrading from 0.8 or earlier.
+To get 0.9, add the following to your SBT build:

 ```
 // available for Scala 2.11.8, 2.12.0-M5
-libraryDependencies += "co.fs2" %% "fs2-core" % "0.9.0-RC2"
+libraryDependencies += "co.fs2" %% "fs2-core" % "0.9.0"

 // optional I/O library
-libraryDependencies += "co.fs2" %% "fs2-io" % "0.9.0-RC2"
+libraryDependencies += "co.fs2" %% "fs2-io" % "0.9.0"
 ```

 The fs2-core library is also supported on Scala.js:

 ```
 // available for Scala 2.11.8, 2.12.0-M5
-libraryDependencies += "co.fs2" %%% "fs2-core" % "0.9.0-RC2"
+libraryDependencies += "co.fs2" %%% "fs2-core" % "0.9.0"
 ```

 API docs: